Arts & Humanities Faculty Fellowship Program

 4. Budget and Budget Rationale (maximum of one page)

 The applicant should include an itemized budget with a compelling narrative for how funds will be spent and why they are needed.
 It is especially important to demonstrate a direct linkage between budget items and the proposed activity.
 If appropriate, the faculty member should provide supporting documentation such as publication acceptance of project-related work, etc. The support can be used for any legitimate purpose associated with the project if justified in the proposal.
-Note that proposals must adhere to State of Oklahoma travel guidelines, teaching release policies (subject to approval by the chair/director and dean), student stipend rates, data collection practices, tuition, equipment, summer salary, and support for staff.
+Note that proposals must adhere to State of Oklahoma travel guidelines, teaching release policies (subject to approval by the chair/director and dean), student stipend rates, data collection practices, tuition, equipment, and support for staff.

 5. Scholar(s)/Artist(s) Curriculum Vitae (limit 2 pages each)